 - Help find the best food choices and ways to eat based on how patients feel and what they like.
-For example, small, frequent snacks may be easier to tolerate than large, daily meals.
+For example, small, frequent snacks may be easier to tolerate than a few larger meals.
 Food choices should be easy to chew, swallow, digest and absorb, even if high in fat.

 - Help determine if supplements and nutrient-rich beverages and foods should be prescribed to help patients get the nutrition they need.

 - Help answer questions about foods, supplements, nutrients and diet.
-There are an infinite number of sources of information about diet and cancer, and a registered dietitian nutritionist can help patients wade through what they've found and discuss options that may be most beneficial.
+There are an infinite number of sources of information about diet and cancer.
+A registered dietitian nutritionist can help patients process the information they've found and discuss options that may be most beneficial.

 Nutrition after Cancer Treatment

-This type of diet also is good for heart health and can help reduce risk of other chronic diseases.
+This type of eating routine also is good for heart health and can help reduce risk of other chronic diseases.

 For more information on nutrition during and after cancer treatment, visit the following sites: